flass/pantagruel/README.md

                          (default: off, pre-exisitance of a folder will result in an early error)

-    -R|--resume        (no value) try and resume the task from previous run that was interupted (for the moment only available for tasks 'core', 'genetrees' and 'reconciliations')
+    -R|--resume        (no value) try and resume the task from previous run that was interupted (for the moment only available for tasks 04-07, i.e. 'functional', 'core', 'genetrees' and 'reconciliations')

 # for Pantagruel task init: